jbarndt/fcbh-dataset-io/README.md

 This project is currently in development, and at a very experimental stage.
 The files of python code mostly run as individual programs to perform a specific task, which is not the final intent of this project.
 Almost all of these programs use Sqlite3 as a datastore, and will create a database file in your current directory, or expect one.
 In order to locate database files elsewhere, set the environment variable FCBH_DATASET_DB to that location.

-The file FCBHDownload.py is a ready to use program for downloading audio and text fileset from the Faith Comes by Hearing “Bible Brain” repository.
++ FCBHDownload.py - A program for downloading audio and text fileset from the Faith Comes by Hearing “Bible Brain” repository.

++ WhisperAdapter.py - Whisper is an OpenAI speech to text tool.
+This program uses Whisper to process an audio fileset, and loads the text into a database.

++ WordParser.py - This program reads the audio_script table, breaks scripts into words, punctuation, and whitespace, and stores the result in the audio_words table

++ There are many more python scripts that will be added to this list when they are given a CLI interface.

 ## Introduction